Noelli117/itp/Final/README2.md

 # Explaination of function above:
 t = np.linspace(0, duration_s, int(f_s * duration_s), False)
 #This line creates a time array t using NumPy's linspace function.
-It starts from 0 seconds, ends at duration_s seconds, and contains f_s * duration_s samples.The time array is set up to create a sequence of time points that correspond to the duration of the waveform.
+It starts from 0 seconds, ends at duration_s seconds, and contains f_s * duration_s samples.The time array is set up to create a sequence of time points that correspond to the duration of the waveform.'Flase' indicates whether to include the endpoint (duration_s) in the array.
+Since it's set to False, the endpoint is not included.

 carrier = np.sin(2 * np.pi * f_c * t)
 #Here, carrier represents the carrier wave.The formula used (np.sin(2 * np.pi * f_c * t)) generates a sine wave with a frequency of f_c Hz over time t.